himanshugupta1009/CSCI-2270---Data-Structures/README.md

-Recitation slides from TA of Section 101, Himanshu Gupta
+Recitation slides from TA(Himanshu Gupta) of CSCI 2270 Data Structures Section 101 at University of Colorado Boulder